tygerbill/Crimson-Blades_Totem-Moeity/README.md

 # Crimson-Blades_Totem-Moeity
-tthis is a personality quiz for travian gamers based on Big Five (OCEAN)
+this is a personality quiz for travian gamers based on Big Five (OCEAN)